Cocoanetics/DTMarkdownParser/README.md

 - Lists (ordered or unordered)
 - Lists (stacked)
 - Forced linking via angle brackets
+- Automatic Linking of URLs (web and mail)

 To Do
 -----

-- Automatic Linking of HTTP URLs
 - Character Escaping
 - Inline HTML (? should we ever do this ?)
 - Multi-level Quoting and Code Blocks